muneebsmh/meltano_custom_extractor/README.md

 ## Credits

-This ELT application was created by [Your Name] and is based on the Meltano framework.
+This ELT application was created by Syed Muneeb Hussain and is based on the Meltano framework.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.